npm-simplified/simplified/docs/content-type.md

 -- (object) `fields`

 Optional.
-Use only when resetting the content type's content table structure.
+Use only when resetting the content type's contents table structure.

 **oldSlug**

 -- (string) `oldSlug`

-The content type's old unique slug identifier prior to updating.
+Optional.
+Use only when changing the content type's unique slug identifier.

 #### @returns
-Returns true on success or error object on failure.
+Returns true on success or error on failure.

 #### Usage:
 ~~~~